Resources

 Diet Rebel Note

 The posterior chain — lower back, glutes, hamstrings — is chronically undertrained in people who sit for most of the day.
 The Superman hold is simple, requires no equipment, and directly addresses this weakness.
-It also helps reduce lower back pain, which is a common complaint among people who are overweight.
+If you have existing back pain, treat this as a movement to clear with your doctor or physical therapist first rather than a remedy for it.

 Chin-Up / Pull-Up (If Available)